 Many of us who love Cuban cigars also love fine spirits and expertly-mixed cocktails.
 It seems logical that, if one has put time and effort into choosing a premium smoke, the drink enjoyed alongside it should be of equal quality.
 When we begin to explore the world of fine beverages, and the venues in which they are created and served, the names of a few luminaries in the field of mixology crop up time and time again.
 None of these mixologists are held in higher esteem than Alessandro Palazzi.

-Alessandro has been in the bar trade since 1975, and has perfected his craft in some of the world’s most prestigious properties before setting into his current home at Dukes Bar in London’s St James.
+Alessandro has been in the bar trade since 1975, and perfected his craft in some of the world’s most prestigious properties before settling into his current home at Dukes Bar in London’s St James's.
 Over almost 50 years in hospitality he has catered to royalty, movie stars, business leaders and politicians, been awarded the title of Keeper of the Quaich for his services to Scotch Whisky, and has a host of ‘Best Bartender’ awards on his mantle.
 He is affectionately, and reverently, addressed as ‘Maestro’ by those who have been fortunate enough to get to know him over the years, but is endearingly humble when this title is applied, assuring me he is “cocktail bartender, not maestro” when we caught up for a chat in the relaxing surroundings of the Dukes Cigar Garden.

 Here at EGM, it has been said many times that cigars bring a certain conviviality to an occasion, and this is something with which Alessandro agrees: